The Best Restaurants Near London Tourist Attractions guide image

 Ah, the Tate Modern.
 Many a happy hour has been spent here staring at a urinal we mistook for a Tracey Emin.
 And if you’re a glutton for punishment, it’s a 20-minute walk along the Thames to the London Eye.
 To round off a day of sensory overload, head to Southbank’s National Theatre where you’ll find Kerb @ The Understudy.
 It’s a casual street food spot serving beer, tacos, and an excellent Nashville hot chicken sando from Lucky’s.
 A deep-fried chicken thigh, slaw, spicy mayo sauce, and tangy pickles are stuffed between two thick slices of buttered brioche toast.

-Near: British Museum
+Near: The British Museum

 The British Museum is a place dedicated to the history of humans.
 But you can learn more about your fellow man at Ciao Bella on a Saturday night.
 The old-school Italian restaurant is where gargantuan portions of pasta are hunted and gathered, wine is spilled medieval banquet-style, and people find their tribe outside while smoking under the canopy.
-Just a nine-minute walk from The British Museum, and just as educational.
+It’s a nine-minute walk from The British Museum, and just as educational.

 Near: Big Ben/Westminster Abbey